hashxim/hconMD/work_md/Obsidian/Too Much, Too Soon, Too Fast.md

 >Schultz wrote in his 2011 book _Onward_: “Growth, we now know all too well, is not a strategy.
 It is a tactic.
 And when undisciplined growth became a strategy, we lost our way.”

+There was a most convenient size for Starbucks - there is for all businesses.
+Push past it an you realize that revenue might scale but disappointed customers scale faster.

+M&A is same where managementof

 ---
 # Footer